-In AC 2023-2024, 100% of candidates met target and scored at least a "3."
-The candidates' mean score was 4.45 (n = 2).
+In AC 2023-2024, 100% of candidates met target and scored at least a "B." (n = 2).
 At the end of the course, program faculty examined the evidence to determine student learning in each area and found that the candidate did not apply feedback given to improve her paper.